 - Infield Greens Salad - Section 120, Mountain Ranch

 - Veggie Burger and Dog - Section 134, 323

 - Veggie Pizza - Section 137

 At no time should a home run ball be thrown back onto the field.
-Violators will be subject to ejection.
-Any Guest interfering with a ball in play will also be subject to ejection from the park.
+Violators will be subject to ejection from the ballpark.
+Any Guest interfering with a ball in play will also be subject to ejection.